Parcels-code/Parcels/docs/development/index.md

 Now you have a development installation of Parcels, as well as a bunch of developer tooling to run tests, check code quality, and build the documentation!
 Simple as that.

+We primarily use the `default` environment when developing locally (you can 'activate' this using `pixi shell`) - but sometimes you might want to enter and run other environments.
+For example, if you're trying to debug a failure from CI.

 ### Pixi workflows

 **Typical development workflow**